dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 - Constraints on the types of the subjects and objects of OWL object properties must be satisfied.
 - A datatype property may not have an empty string as an object.

-The implementation of consistency checking is partly triplestore-dependent; Knora may be able to provide stricter checks with some triplestores than with others.

 ### OWL Cardinalities

 As noted in [Resources](#resources), each subclass of